How Do Your Biomedical Named Entity Recognition Models Generalize to Novel Entities?: Introduction

-In this work, we explore how well existing BioNER models generalize to unseen mentions.
-First, we define three types of recognition abilities that BioNER models should possess: \begin{itemize}[noitemsep] \item \textbf{Memorization}: The most basic ability is to identify the entity mentions that were seen in training sets.
-We call this type of mention "memorizable mention."
+In this work, we analyze how well existing BioNER models generalize to unseen mentions.
+First, we define three types of recognition abilities that BioNER models should possess: \begin{itemize}[noitemsep] \item \textbf{Memorization}: The most basic ability is to identify the entity mentions that were seen during training.
+We call this type of mention \textit{memorizable} mention.
 If there is no label inconsistency, even a simple rule-based model would recognize memorizable mentions easily. \item \textbf{Synonym generalization}: Biomedical names are expressed in various forms, even when they refer to the same biomedical concepts.
-For instance, "Motrin" and "Ibuprofen" are the same entity, but their surface forms are highly different \cite{sung-etal-2020-biomedical}.
-A BioNER model should be robust to these morphological variations (i.e., synonyms). \item \textbf{Concept generalization}: The emergence of new biomedical concepts necessitates a model that can rapidly and effectively handle them.
-New concepts sometimes are very different from conventional entities in terms of their surface forms and the context in which they appear (e.g., COVID-19), which makes it difficult to identify them. \end{itemize}
+For instance, Motrin and Ibuprofen are the same entity, but their surface forms are highly different \cite{sung-etal-2020-biomedical}.
+A BioNER model should be robust to these morphological variations (i.e., synonyms). \item \textbf{Concept generalization}: While synonym generalization deals with recognizing new surface forms of existing entities, concept generalization refers to the generalization to novel entities or concepts that did not exist before.
+New biomedical concepts such as COVID-19 sometimes are very different from conventional entities in terms of their surface forms and the context in which they appear, which makes it difficult to identify them. \end{itemize}

-In terms of the three recognition types that we define, we partition the entity mentions in the test sets (and development sets) into three splits based on mention and CUI (Concept Unique ID) overlaps between training and test sets, as shown in Table \ref{tab:statistics}.
-Each split corresponds to each recognition type.
-We use two conventional BioNER benchmark: {NCBI} \cite{dougan2014ncbi} and {CDR} \cite{li2016biocreative}, which consist of not only entity mentions but also the corresponding CUIs.
+In terms of the three recognition types that we define, we partition the entity mentions in the test sets (or validation sets) into three splits based on mention and CUI (Concept Unique Identifier) overlaps with the training sets, as shown in \Cref{tab:statistics}.
+This gives us several advantages.
+First, we can compare models' generalization abilities in detail.
+For instance, we find that the gap in performance between \biobert~and \bert~\cite{devlin-etal-2019-bert} is mainly from synonym and concept generalization, not memorization (\Cref{sec:measure_the_generalization}).
+Also, our classification is simple and can be easily adopted to other datasets and other downstream tasks in the biomedical domain such as relation extraction and normalization.
+We focus on two popular BioNER benchmark in this work: \ncbi~\cite{dougan2014ncbi} and \cdr~\cite{li2016biocreative}.